burnash/gspread/README.md

 ```

-Note: You probably need to have oauth2client and httplib2 installed to create OAuth2 Credential objects.
+OAuth2Credentials must be an object with a valid `access_token` attribute, such as one created with the oauth2client library from Google.
 See ["Using OAuth2 for Authorization"](http://burnash.github.com/gspread/oauth2.html) for more information.

 ### Two Factor Authorization